 - 2 oz Pimm’s No. 1

-Fill half a tall glass with ice cubes.
+- Fill a tall glass with ice cubes.

-Pour in 2 oz of Pimm’s No. 1, top off with ginger ale or lemonade.
+- Pour in 2 oz of Pimm’s No. 1, top off with ginger beer, ginger ale or lemonade.